FG to proscribe Almajiri system - Vanguard News

 By Johnbosco Agbakwuru

-The National Security Adviser, Babagana Monguno, yesterday said the Federal Government will proscribe the Almajiri system and other groups that have become a problem to the society.
+ABUJA—THE National Security Adviser, Babagana Monguno, yesterday said the Federal Government will proscribed the Almajiri system and other groups that have become a problem to the society.

+I don’t know if Tinubu is the godfather of Lagos … – El-Rufai(Opens in a new browser tab)

 This is even as the Inspector General of Police, IGP, Mohammed Adamu, has said the security situation in the country has stabilised.